bitwarden/help/_articles/directory-connector/azure-active-directory.md

 ## Grant Application Permissions

-1. Select the **bitwarden** application you created in the previous section.
+1. Select the **Bitwarden** application you created in the previous section.
 2. Navigate to **Settings** and select **Required Permissions**.
 3. Select the existing **Windows Azure Active Directory** API.
 4. Check **all** Application and Delegated permissions and click **Save**.